TrafficShift: Load Testing at Scale

 TrafficShift UI showing traffic distribution

-Trafficshift-be is a backend service written in Python that executes the above-mentioned jobs by leveraging Salt modules and the Salt-API to communicate with the stickyrouting master service.
+Trafficshift-be is a backend service written in Python that executes the above-mentioned jobs by leveraging Salt modules and the Salt-API to communicate with the stickyrouting primary service.

 These services are deployed in multiple colos with multiple instances to provide resiliency and operational stability.
-Trafficshift-be runs as a single active master instance with standby instances ready to assume the master role if something happens to the current master.
-Handling this distributed master ownership is done via Apache Zookeeper.
+Trafficshift-be runs as a single active primary instance with standby instances ready to assume the primary role if something happens to the current primary.
+Handling this distributed primary ownership is done via Apache Zookeeper.

 Load testing: disaster recovery process